Him7n/AR-VR-meta.ai/README.md

 - **Socket.io**: A JavaScript library for real-time bidirectional communication between clients and servers.
 - **Drei**: A collection of useful helpers and abstractions for Three.js, enhancing the development process.
 - **Jotai**: A state management library for React applications, simplifying the management of application state.
-- **ERC-721**: A standard for non-fungible tokens (NFTs) on the Ethereum blockchain, used for tokenizing unique assets.
-- **Hardhat**: A development environment for Ethereum smart contracts, facilitating smart contract testing and deployment.
-- **Solidity**: The programming language used for writing smart contracts on the Ethereum blockchain.
 - **Sepolia**: (Please provide more information if necessary.)
 - **Express**: A web application framework for Node.js, used for building RESTful APIs and backend services.
 - **Node.js**: A runtime environment for executing JavaScript code outside of a web browser, commonly used for server-side applications.